CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Galactic Polarization Science: Magnetic Fields and Dust Properties

 Dust polarization maps are only sensitive to the component of the magnetic field parallel to the plane of the sky.
 Our analysis of the magnetic field properties would be greatly enhanced by constraining the 3D structure of the magnetic field in each cloud.
 For clouds with lower levels of confusion (i.e., at least 5$^{\circ}$ degrees away from the Galactic plane), we plan to use a new technique developed by \citet{Tahanietal2018} based on Faraday rotation measurements (RMs) to probe the line-of-sight magnetic field (\blos).

-Combining the \pcam dust polarization maps with \blos\ maps will enable us to to model the 3D magnetic field morphology of dozens of molecular clouds.
+Combining the \pcam dust polarization maps with \blos\ maps will enable us to model the 3D magnetic field morphology of dozens of molecular clouds.
 For example, \citet{Tahanietal2019} combined the obtained \blos\ observations from \cite{Tahanietal2018}, with the available {\em Planck} plane-of-sky magnetic fields (\bperp ) to map the 3D morphology of magnetic fields in the Orion A cloud.
 They concluded that a bow-shaped magnetic field morphology around Orion A is the most probable candidate among the other possible 3D magnetic field morphologies in this region.
 This bow-shaped magnetic morphology is consistent with the elongated molecular cloud formation scenario of \citet{inutsuka_2015} and MHD simulations of \citet{Inoueetal2018}.
+We will compare our 3D observations , which will include a range of physical properties and observations in different environments, with the predictions of cloud-formation models.
 We can further test the accuracy of the determined 3D morphologies by analyzing the level of polarization in dust polarization observations \citep{chen2019}.